klaudiosinani/klaudiosinani.github.io/src/content/blog/java-stream-api-insights-and-misconceptions-an-essential-introduction.md

 - **Single Traversal**: The Stream API processes the source data in a single pass, applying the multiple operations (mapping, filtering, and reducing) efficiently without separate iterations for each operation.
 - **Immediate Execution**: Each element is transformed and evaluated sequentially.
 Intermediate operations, like `map` and `filter`, are applied directly to the results of the previous operation, allowing for immediate processing without intermediate collections.
-- **Efficient Reduction**: The `reduce` terminal operation accumulates results only from elements that have passed through the state of the `filter` operation, thus ensuring that the final computation is performed efficiently in a single pass, thus again minimizing overhead.
+- **Efficient Reduction**: The `reduce` terminal operation accumulates results only from elements that have passed through the state of the `filter` operation, thus ensuring that the final computation is performed efficiently in a single pass, therefore minimizing the overhead.
 - **Clear Data Flow**: The stream's processing model promotes readable and maintainable code.
-It clearly expresses the data transformation of our constructed pipeline, while highlighting purely on what is our final objective rather than how the mechanics of the iteration are structured.
+It clearly expresses the data transformation of our constructed pipeline, while purely highlighting what is our final objective rather than how the mechanics of the iteration are structured.

 ## Streams can be parallelized

 ### Common misconception

-> Converting a sequential stream to parallel always leads to better performance
+> Converting a sequential stream into a parallel always leads to better performance.

 ### Explanation